rubymonsters/ruby-for-beginners/source/10-objects.md

 synomym for "things".
 You've learned to do stuff with simple objects such as numbers and Strings, and the data structures Arrays and Hashes.
-You've also learned what a method is, how to define and use them, and how to pass things to thme, and get others back.
+You've also learned what a method is, how to define and use them, and how to pass things to them, and get others back.

 We're also prepared well enough to have a closer look at objects, classes (types of things) and methods, and how they relate to each other.